PgREST

 https://dev.tapis.io/v3/pgrest/manage/tables/3

-For example, to change the column_type of column names
+For example, to change the column_type of column names from integer to varchar in the same table:

 $ curl -H "tapis-v2-token: $tok" \